isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-choose-a-riding-lawn-mower/index.md

 layout: post
 ---

-Acquiring the best [riding mowers](https://en.wikipedia. org/wiki/Riding_mower) from the market can be challenging. - Ive put up a post to help you navigate through different sizes, transmissions, and accessories.
+Acquiring the best [riding mowers](https://en.wikipedia.org/wiki/Riding_mower)from the market can be challenging. - Ive put up a post to help you navigate through different sizes, transmissions, and accessories.
 When choosing the best riding lawn mower, you definitely have to consider the following: - **The size of your lawn the rider will handle.
 The terrain of your garden.

 ** - **The type of the mowing job-collection, mulch, or side discharge.
 Transmission that best caters to the above. **